 As several Bible scholars have predicted, the world balance of power may now be shifting from the West to the East.

-This article discusses the liklihood that ancient Babylon (modern Iraq) will rise to power again.
+Ancient Babylon (modern Iraq) will rise to power again.

 His cohort, the False Prophet will locate in Jerusalem.